AlacrisIO/legicash-facts/README.md

 ### License

+This code is being developed as free software by LegiLogic, Inc. (née Legicash), for the sake of Alacris, Ltd., that owns the copyright and publishes the code.

 The Legicash FaCTS software is distributed under the GNU Lesser General Public License, version 2.1.
 See the file [LICENSE](LICENSE).
+(This is the same license as used by the OCaml runtime.)

 ### Compatibility